HPCC Cluster Overview

 The following list includes examples of several widely used code editors.

 - Vi/Vim/Neovim: Non-graphical (terminal-based) editor.
 Vi is guaranteed to be available on any system.
-Vim is the improved version of vi.
+Vim and Nvim (Neovim) are the improved versions of vi.

 - Emacs: Non-graphical or window-based editor.
 You still need to know keystroke commands to use it.
 Installed on all Linux distributions and on most other Unix systems.